Get The Help You Deserve

 Cases & Clients

-Slip and Fall Accidents at Construction Sites in Queens
+Slip and Fall Accident Lawyer at Construction Sites in Queens

-A slip-and-fall accident occurs when proper safety measures are not taken in the environment in which daily activities are performed.
-The reasons for a wet or chemically cleaned floor can vary, and the outcomes can be unfortunate.
+Slip-and-fall at work occurs when proper safety measures are not taken in the environment where daily activities are performed.
+Slipping on a wet or mopped-cleaned floor can cause varying injuries, and the outcomes can be unfortunate.

-Construction sites are often hidden hazards that can result in catastrophic slip-and-fall accidents despite their flurry of activity and progress.
+Even though a lot of work is happening, construction sites are dangerous places where people can slip and fall.
 These incidents, whether brought on by a brief loss of balance or a more serious fall from a height, can cause serious injuries or even death.
-Understanding the causes, effects, and legal examples of slip and fall accidents at these sites is of the utmost importance in Queens' dynamic landscape, where construction projects are reshaping the urban canvas.
+Understanding the reasons, impacts, and legal cases of slip-and-fall accidents in Queens is very important.
+Construction projects are changing the city's landscape.

 Slip-and-fall accidents are common at construction sites in Queens, a key center of construction activity in New York.
-These mishaps happen when employees suddenly lose their balance or come across dangerous situations that make them trip, slip, or fall.
-Unfortunately, these accidents are not only frequent but also account for a sizable portion of workers' compensation claims in the construction sector.
+These mishaps happen when employees suddenly lose their balance or encounter dangerous situations that make them trip, slip, or fall.
+Unfortunately, these frequent accidents account for a sizable portion of workers' compensation claims in the construction sector.

 Causes of Slip and Fall Accidents on Construction Sites:

 As mentioned above, the causes for a slip and fall injury on the construction site can be varied.
-We have seen an infinite number of cases and causes.
-We have been able to group together with our experts the most common causes that generate these types of situations.
+We have seen an infinite number of slip-and-fall cases and causes.
+We have grouped with our experts the most common causes that generate these situations.
 This way, you can prevent them and be fully aware of any risks while performing your work activities:

 • Surfaces that are Wet or Slippery: Construction sites frequently deal with random hard weather conditions, which can cause surfaces to become slippery from rain, snow, or even spilled liquids.